owhyy/notes-public/Tail recursion.md

 #Programming #SICP #SML

-> Position in which the operation called is the one producing the result of the whole recursive function
+> Position in which the operation called is the one producing the result of the whole [[qznn-recursion|recursive function]]

-In structural recursion, the calls to non-tail-position function needs to add them to the stack, until the base case is reach, and only then it starts evaluating:

 ```scheme
 (+ (first lon)